 A Washington Post investigation revealed in September that most of the $1 billion that Congress gave the Defense Department to build up the country’s medical supplies was actually used to buy military equipment, with millions redirected to shipbuilding giants, aircraft parts manufacturers, and uniform companies.
 Ten of these defense contractors also double-dipped in CARES Act funding, receiving Paycheck Protection Program loans in addition to Defense Department grants.

 Also included in the CARES Act was the Paycheck Protection Program (PPP), which was designed to support small businesses with direct cash flow assistance.
 But the program’s flaws made it difficult for the vast majority of Black-owned businesses to qualify, with surveys showing that only 12 percent of Black- and Latino-owned businesses that applied for aid through the Small Business Administration received the aid they asked for.
-On the other hand, companies connected to President Donald Trump’s family, business partners, and political donors have received millions in loans.
+On the other hand, companies connected to former President Donald Trump’s family, business partners, and political donors have received millions in loans.
 Large companies have also received PPP loans intended for small businesses.

 In one investigation, the House Select Subcommittee on the Coronavirus Crisis found more than 10,000 loans in which the borrower received more than one loan — totaling more than $1 billion — even though the CARES Act prohibited companies from receiving multiple loans.
 The investigation also revealed that nearly 1,000 loans went to companies that were either suspended from working with the government or had previously been flagged for performance or integrity issues.